 No, you only pay the annual premium.
 All costs related to your legal claim are covered by the policy.

-Cover will be provided for drivers named on your current certificate of motor insurance and any passengers travelling in your vehicle.
+Cover will be provided for drivers named on your current certificate of motor insurance, and any passengers travelling in your vehicle.

 Uninsured losses are costs for which you are responsible.
 Examples include the policy excess, or any medical expenses you may incur.
-However, if you have Direct Line Motor Legal Protection cover we will pay any reasonable cost of legal proceedings against another person who is responsible for the collision, if it results in injury to you or uninsured losses being incurred.
+However, if you have Direct Line Motor Legal Expenses cover we will pay any reasonable cost of legal proceedings against another person who is responsible for the collision, if it results in injury to you or uninsured losses being incurred.

-But it does cover tools whilst they're in your van for loss or damage caused by fire, theft, attempted theft or an accident.
+The policy doesn't cover Goods in Transit.
+However, our comprehensive van insurance does cover tools whilst they're in your van for loss or damage caused by fire, theft, attempted theft or an accident.
 Cover is up to a limit of £500 and subject to the terms and conditions contained in the policy booklet.
+The policy doesn't cover tools when they're left in the rear of a pickup.

 The finance company may be entitled to take the van.
 If you were not aware the van was subject to an outstanding credit agreement and bought it in good faith, you may be allowed to keep the van.
-You should consider getting legal advice to decide whether you can do this and how to go about it.
+You should consider getting legal advice to decide whether you can do this, and how to go about it.

 We insure vans up to a maximum weight of 3.5 tonnes GVW (Gross Vehicle Weight).